aredlavenkat/fluxion-docs/docs/rules/testing.md

 For complex rule sets, you can maintain a golden dataset (JSON documents + expected outcomes):

 1. Store documents in a version-controlled directory (`rulesets/orders/examples/*.json`).
-2. Write a test harness that loads each document, runs the rule engine, and compares matches against expected values recorded in YAML/JSON.
+2. Write a test harness that loads each document, runs the rule engine, and compares passes against expected values recorded in YAML/JSON.
 3. When rules change, update the golden files as part of the review so diffs are easy to inspect.

 ## Optional: property-based testing

 Use property-based frameworks (jqwik / QuickTheories) to generate documents and assert invariants:

-- **Idempotence** – executing the same rule twice with the same document should produce identical matches.
+- **Idempotence** – executing the same rule twice with the same document should produce identical passes.
-- **Boundary checks** – ensure salience boundaries behave as expected (e.g. no rule below salience X triggers when above threshold rule matches).
+- **Boundary checks** – ensure salience boundaries behave as expected (e.g. no rule below salience X passes when an above-threshold rule should own the decision).
 - **Composability** – shared attributes should remain consistent regardless of rule execution order (the engine enforces salience ordering, but invariants still help).

 ## Optional: observability-driven QA

-- Export metrics for match counts per rule and watch for sudden spikes/drops after deployments.
+- Export metrics for pass counts per rule and watch for sudden spikes/drops after deployments.
 - Capture samples of `RuleExecutionContext.attributes()` for audit trails.
 - Integrate with chaos tooling: mutate documents to ensure the rule engine fails fast when faced with unexpected fields/types.